Columbia Grammar & Preparatory School

-Columbia Grammar & Preparatory School ("Columbia Grammar", "Columbia Prep", "CGPS", "Columbia") is the oldest nonsectarian independent school in New York City, located on the Upper West Side of Manhattan (5 West 93rd Street).
-The school serves grades Pre-kindergarten to 12 and offers a college preparatory curriculum.
+Columbia Grammar & Preparatory School ("Columbia Grammar", "Columbia Prep", "CGPS", "Columbia") is a school at 5 West 93rd Street on the Upper West Side of Manhattan in New York City.
+The oldest nonsectarian independent school in the city, it serves students from pre-kindergarten through the twelfth grade and offers a college preparatory curriculum.

 It was founded in 1764 by what is now Columbia University to teach future freshmen English, Greek, and Latin grammar.
 The school was originally called The Grammar School of King's College, after the original name of Columbia University.
 When the college changed its name during the American Revolution, so did the school, to Columbia Grammar School.

 The school dissolved its formal ties with Columbia in 1865.
 The word "preparatory" was added in 1969.

 The school has existed in several locations.
 In 1907, the school moved to its current location on 93rd Street, off Central Park West.
 Originally consisting of one building, it added five brownstones through its 1956 merger with the adjacent Leonard School for Girls.
 A building across the street was built in 1984, followed by two more in 1997 and 2001.
 An administration building was added to the school in 2009.
-In the past 20 years, the size of the graduating class has more than doubled from about 45 to about 125.

 History

 The school was founded in 1764 by the 10-year-old King's College as a preparatory school.
 It ran for 100 years under the direct auspices of the college.

 One of the most illustrious headmasters during that period was Charles Anthon, one of America's earliest and most distinguished classical scholars.
 During his tenure, the Grammar School provided over half the students to Columbia College's freshman class.

 In 1864, when Anthon retired as headmaster, the trustees of Columbia College ended their relationship with the Grammar School and the school became a proprietary institution.
 It would gain nonprofit status in 1941.

 In 1937, the Leonard School for Girls was founded, using several interconnected brownstones on West 94th Street (now part of the lower school).
 The school joined with the Grammar School in 1956 to become a coed institution.

 Richard J. Soghoian, who became the school's 13th headmaster in 1981, guided the physical expansion of the school from its 1906 home at 5 West 93rd Street to the present complex, which totals 215000 sqft with 14 buildings between 92nd and 94th streets.
 Soghoian retired in 2017.

 In 2017, William Donohue was headmaster, Sarah McLean was the Grammar School director (a predecessor, Stanley Seidman, retired in 2010), Paul Baly was the Middle School director, and Joanie Dean was the Prep School director.

+In 2024, William N. Moseley joined as the 15th Head of School.
+Abigail Rojas was the Grammar School director, Michelle Schackman was named Middle School director, and Dr. Scott Wilson was the Prep School director.